sarranetor/ex3/ekalman_radar/README.md

 # 4 Conclusions

 An exstended kalman filter prototype for filtering data from a radar application has been designed and tested.
-Prototype performance have been tested with simulated signals of moving object in different situations.
+Prototype performance have been tested with simulated signals of objects moving in different situations.
 The prototype has been codeed in cpp using the Eigen library and tested.

-The filter has been shown improvements over the measured data in all reported tests, though more simulations and more scenarions need to be tested to properly assess the filter performance.
+The filter has shown improvements over the measured data in all reported tests.
+Although more simulations and more scenarions need to be tested to properly assess the filter performance.

-The observation model law was non linear, which made necessary the usage of the exstended kalman filter.
+The observation model law is non linear, which made necessary the usage of the exstended kalman filter.
 Future possible work could be implementing an uscended kalman kilter to tackle the non linearity and compare performance with the exstended kalman implementation.
 Also a constant acceleration process model could be implemented instead of a constant velocity one and results could be compared.

 # 5 References